tkanoff/geoalchemy/README.rst

-DIFFERENCE FROM THE ORIGINAL geoalchemy package is that this version is patched against  ?
+DIFFERENCE FROM THE ORIGINAL geoalchemy package is that this version is patched against the type object 'ColumnProperty' has no attribute 'ColumnComparator' error.

 ==========